cassaram09/rails-project-management/info.md

   Admin section / namespace?

+  fix flash alert on log in and sign up pages

   Projects are temporary endeavors to create something and have defined start and finish points.

   Responsibilities are recurring tasks that need to be completed.